Eremias nikolskii

 Eremias nikolskii, commonly known as the Kirghiz racerunner, is a species of lizard in the family Lacertidae.
-The species is endemic to Central Asia.
+The species is native to Central Asia.

 Etymology

 The specific name, nikolskii, is in honor of Russian herpetologist Alexander Nikolsky.

-Geographic range
+Geographic distribution

-E. nikolskii is found in Kazakhstan, Kyrgyzstan, Tajikistan, and Uzbekistan.
+Eremias nikolskii is found in Kazakhstan, Kyrgyzstan, Tajikistan, and Uzbekistan.

+Habitat

+The preferred natural habitat of Eremias nikolskii is rocky shrubland, at elevations of 1,000–3,000 m.